Storing and backing up data

 Types of project shares

-DICT offers two types of network shares, a basic version (also called bulk shares or 'vakgroepshares') and an advanced version (ACL shares).
+University Services - ICT offers two types of project shares, a basic version and an advanced version (ACL shares).

 - The basic project shares will work for most research projects.
-They are intended for projects needing basic sharing capacities (e.g. a PhD student who wants to share data with a promotor).
-Project shares can easily be requested online, up to a capacity of 2TB.
-For larger capacity needs, contact DICT.
+They are intended for projects needing basic sharing capacities (e.g. a PhD student who wants to share data with a supervisor).
+Project shares up to 2TB can easily be requested online through the ICT Self-service.
+Access to a project share can also be managed using the Self-service.
+For larger capacity needs, contact University Services - ICT (you may be asked to provide a Data Management Plan).

 - The advanced version (ACL) is intended for research groups or complex projects needing more fine-grained control over read/write permissions to files and folders.
 This type of share requires more specialist knowledge for configuration and maintenance.
-To request ACL shares, contact DICT.
+To request ACL shares, contact University Services - ICT.

 - Note: often the H:/-drive is also referred to as a 'share'.
 While this type of storage is very similar to project shares, it is not really a share but a personal network disk.
 Data on the H:/-drive cannot be shared with anyone.
 Therefore, storing research data solely on the H:/-drive is not recommended.